AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

  - [ ] Live support
  - [ ] Make like, comment and share of animation container post touchy when longPressed on post
  - [ ] Create store screens
+ - [ ] Make it stable for web & desktop
  - [ ] Clean-up more code